Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP---7.md

 ### MySQL

 Download the Windows (x86, 32-bit), MSI Installer for the latest 5.5 version from [MySQL.com](http://www.mysql.com/downloads/mysql/).
 Click on the "No thanks, just take me to the downloads!" link at the bottom of the next web page.

+(Windows 7 note:  You can use the 64-bit version of MySQL; however, you will need to also download the 32-bit version for building the MySQL ruby gem.)

 Run the Installer.
 Choose the Typical Setup Install Type.